Emerald-class cruiser: Modifications

 In the mid-1930s both ships were fitted with a catapult which replaced the outmoded flying-off platform and had HACS Mk.I added for the 4 in guns, which was fitted amidships between the searchlight platform and the after funnel.
 The funnels were raised 5 ft.
 Later proposals to increase the AA armament by the addition of twin 4-inch and multiple 2-pounder pom-poms were thwarted by the outbreak of war.
-Emerald had received two quadruple .5 machine guns before the war, then during refit between August 1942 and April 1943 she landed the after 6 in, two 2-pounder singles and the .5 machine guns to receive instead six power-operated twin 20 mm and two quadruple 2-pounder guns and radars Type 273 (centimetric target indication), 281 (air warning), 282 (pom-pom ranging) and 285 (HACS ranging).
+Emerald had received two quadruple .5 machine guns before the war, then during refit between August 1942 and April 1943 she landed the after six inch, two 2-pounder singles and the .5 machine guns to receive instead six power-operated twin 20 mm and two quadruple 2-pounder guns and radars Type 273 (centimetric target indication), 281 (air warning), 282 (pom-pom ranging) and 285 (HACS ranging).
 In April 1944 six 20 mm single mounts were added and the catapult was removed.

-Enterprise landed two 6 in singles in 1941 and had one quadruple 2-pounder fitted.
+Enterprise landed two six-inch singles in 1941 and had one quadruple 2-pounder fitted.
 She later had four single 20 mm fitted and then, in the course of a long refit between the end of December 1942 and October 1943, she lost the single 2-pounder and 20 mm weapons, receiving six twin power-operated mountings in lieu.
-The two 6 in were reinstated and a second quadruple 2-pounder fitted.
+The two six-inch were reinstated and a second quadruple 2-pounder fitted.
 She was fitted with radars Type 272 (centimetric target indication), 281, 282, 284 (6-inch gun ranging), and 285.
 In February she had an additional four single 20 mm fitted and the catapult was removed.